jbezza123/chatgpt3/README.md

 ## Problems

-* Does not remember previous conversations loaded from file
+* Does not remember previous conversations loaded from file.
+* Avatars follow the lastes messages - need to redraw previous messages.